 GDR ID-Card Stalinstadt (DDR-Museum in Pirna)

 When I visited my friend Andi in 2013 in Dresden, we also visited the DDR Museum in Pirna.
-Some time ago, I joined a FB group and got randomly in touch with the owner of the museum, Conny Kaden.
+Some time ago, I joined an FB group and got randomly in touch with the owner of the museum, Conny Kaden.
 I told him how impressed I was with the museum and that we actually have briefly met at the cashier’s box.
-I remembered to have seen this document from Stalinstadt but couldn’t remember if it was a passport or ID issued there.
+I remembered to have seen this document from Stalinstadt but couldn’t remember whether it was a passport or ID issued there.
 Conny finally enlightened me again and said it was an ID of a man born in Stalinstadt (now Eisenhuettenstadt).
-Wich is as rare as an ID/passport issued there.
+Which is as rare as an ID/passport issued there.
 GDR Stalinstadt Museum Pirna

 But before I go into details of Stalinstadt and this specific identity card, let me introduce the DDR Museum in Pirna, which you MUST VISIT when you are in or around Berlin.